cmu-sei/iides/examples/example3.md

 - **`Status`**:
  Closed (*C*) &mdash; All investigations and legal proceedings are closed
 - **`Summary`**:
- The case involved Waymo, a self-driving car company spun off from Google, accusing Uber, through its acquisition of Otto, of stealing trade secrets related to LiDAR technology.
-The lawsuit claimed that Anthony Levandowski, a former Google engineer, downloaded thousands of files related to Waymo's self-driving technology before leaving to start Otto, which was soon acquired by Uber.
+ The case involved Alpha Innovations, a software development company, accusing Tech Solutions, through its acquisition of Zingerman's startup, of stealing trade secrets related to software algorithms.
+The lawsuit claimed that Mark Zingerman, a former engineer at Alpha Innovations, downloaded thousands of files related to Alpha Innovations' proprietary software before leaving to start his own company, which was soon acquired by Tech Solutions.
 - **`Brief summary`**:
- Waymo sued Uber for intellectual property theft, claiming that ex-Google engineer Anthony Levandowski stole LiDAR technology secrets before joining Uber.
-The case was settled with Uber agreeing to not use Waymo's technology and paying equity worth approximately $245 million.
+ Alpha Innovations sued Tech Solutions for intellectual property theft, claiming that ex-engineer Mark Zingerman stole software technology secrets before joining Tech Solutions.
+The case was settled with Tech Solutions agreeing to not use Alpha Innovations' technology and paying equity worth approximately $150 million.

 ## Insider

-Anthony Levandowski's actions of transferring confidential files from Waymo to his personal devices sparked the lawsuit.
+Mark Zingerman's actions of transferring confidential files from Alpha Innovations to his personal devices sparked the lawsuit.
 No public evidence of substance use or psychological issues affecting his actions has been documented.

 - **`Id`**:
  insider--2fe80494-c7cf-4d75-85ef-736b55884664